 One of my readers recently inquired about a recipe for bread bowls.
 I took the challenge.

-Since tearing and eating the soup-infused innards is supposed to be the best part of the whole experience, I went back to the drawing board.
+Since tearing and eating the soup-infused innards is supposed to be the best part of the experience, I returned to the drawing board.

 The next attempt went much better.
 It involved my Really Crusty Rolls recipe.
 I divided the dough into four portions and formed each piece into a ball.
 You can see my rolling technique illustrated in the video below.
 Finally, the rolls are glazed and baked.